cnpnina/cnpnina/README.md

 ## Hello, everyone!! welcome to nn world 🙌
 **I'm Chanokporn Nithijaturon (nina) 🐿️**

-**Student at Bangkok University Bachelor of Engineering (Artificial Intelligence Engineering and Data Science)**
+🎓**Student at Bangkok University Bachelor of Engineering (Artificial Intelligence Engineering and Data Science)**

 I'm an active learner passionate about data and machine learning, and I'm Seeking an internship opportunity in data science, so I can apply my knowledge, gain experience, and expand my skills.